w3f/polkadot-wiki/docs/learn-staking.md

 gradually.
 The top bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to frequent and voluminous peer-to-peer message passing.
 The estimate of the number of validators that Polkadot will have at maturity is around 1000.
-Kusama, Polkadot's canary network, is currently rapidly approaching 200 validators slots.
+Kusama, Polkadot's canary network, has over 300 validator slots.

 ## Resources